tinelli/clas-cv-template/README.md

 ### Publications subsection

 The entries for the publication subsection are generated _automatically_ using the **[biblatex](https://ctan.org/topic/biblatex)** package and **[biber](https://ctan.org/pkg/biber)** (a more modern version of bibtex).
-Recent [TeXLive](https://www.tug.org/texlive/) distributions include by default biblatex, biber, and every packaged imported in `cv-template.tex`.
+Recent [TeXLive](https://www.tug.org/texlive/) distributions include by default biblatex, biber, and every package imported in `cv-template.tex`.

-The explicitly set options of biblatex (in `macros.tex`) are:
+The options of biblatex explicitly set in `macros.tex` are:
 * `backend=biber` This is actually the default.
 The value can be changed to `bibtex` but with limited functionality.
 Not recommended.
 * `style=ieee` Among the bibliography formats supported by biblatex, this is the closest to the format of the CLAS standard, with the only relevant exception that author names are listed with first name initial and last name (instead of last name and first name initial).
 This will have to do because the other pdflatex formats deviate even more.

 * `sorting=ydnt` causes entries to be sorted by year (in descending order), name, and title
 * `defernumbers=true` allows local numbering of bibliography per subsection.

 ### Bibtex entries

-The entries in `sample.bib` are standard bibtex entries but with these additional attribute-values pairs used by biblatex to selected desired entries:
+The entries in `sample.bib` are standard bibtex entries but with these additional attribute-values pairs used by biblatex to select desired entries:

 * `keywords` contains a keyword used by biblatex as a filter.
 Currently, possible values are
    - `nonref` for non-refereed articles publications,